d-eathrow/anonymousland/_items/Another guide.md

 We can generate an alias by thinking of a random word / phrase but this method could eventually compromise you if you keep choosing references from Star Trek.

-If you are using QubesOS, we are able to utilize compartmentalization heavily in this instance.
+If you are using Qubes OS, we are able to utilize compartmentalization heavily in this instance.
 We will start off by creating multiple qubes for our setup.

 - `alias-web`
 - `alias-email`